rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 ## Writing
 I get chills just thinking about writing apps.
 Chills can be good or bad — I get both versions.

 I’m a devoted [iA Writer](https://ia.net/writer) user, and frankly, I don’t see that changing anytime soon.
 It’s clean, exports to all the formats I need, and [is (now) cross-platform](https://medium.com/@huntie/ia-writer-for-windows-first-impressions-289a7cdd58e6).
 I look forward to writing in iA Writer, sometimes opening the app to find inspiration even when I’m blocked because I _want_ to write in it.
 It’s lovely, and I haven’t found a competitor close to matching it.
-It’s the subtleties and shortcuts, such as `ctrl-k` on selected text that  applies the markdown to create a link from your last copied URL.
+It’s the subtleties and shortcuts, such as `cmd-k` (or `ctrl-k`) on selected text, which applies the markdown to create a link from your last copied URL.
 It’s wonderful.

 ### My crutch
 - iA Writer